bchadburn/computer-vision/README.md

 3. Add other indoor/outdoor categories (similar to building, house etc) where images could be added or find other options to add more data.
    It's likely to have a more reliable model, more images and examples would be useful given the high variability between images and low validation count.

-4. Review data augmentations: With more time.
-I would be helpful to review different data augmentation methods and values.
+4. Review data augmentations.
+With more time it would be helpful to review different data augmentation methods and values.
 Given the variability in our images, more aggressive augmentation could be added.
-Tjhe script check_augmentation.py file can be used for manually exploring how specific augmentation parameters will modify the image.
+The script *check_augmentation.py* file can be used for manually exploring how specific augmentation parameters will modify the image.
 Typically its best to keep augmentations similar to images the model will need to be able to predict on.

-5. Hyper-parameter tuning, and fiddling with different architectures could also be useful, but I'd first start with business requirements and understanding the current limitations of the existing model.
+5. Hyper-parameter tuning, and fiddling with different architectures could also be useful, but I'd first start with the business requirements and understanding the current limitations of the existing model.
-If model improvements are warranted, I'd probably use Keras Tuner to help efficiently explore the hyper-parameter search space for model parameters and augmentation and fine-tune parameters from there.
+If model improvements are warranted, I'd probably use Keras Tuner to help efficiently explore the hyper-parameter search space for model and augmentation parameters and fine-tune parameters from there.
 Finally, stacked and/or ensemble methods could be used to try getting optimum performance.

 Speed: Given the low number of images, the model training takes place in under a minute.
-Since we are using gpu enabled tf, tf.data instead of slower methods like Keras generators, parallel processing for image processing and loading, prefetch images in CPU while GPU runs etc. the model training is capable of training efficiently on a much larger dataset.
+Since we are using gpu enabled tf, tf.data instead of slower methods like Keras generators, parallel processing for image processing and loading, and prefetch images in CPU while the GPU runs - the model training is capable of training efficiently on a much larger dataset.
-Also, by default TF decodes to jpeg using "Integer Fast" method.
-If "Integer Accurate" method is needed, decoding may be slightly slower but due to prefetch decrease in training time should be minimal.